Maintaining child arrangements and adhering to court orders in the face of Covid-19

-At the time of writing, our local courts are making arrangements for hearings to be dealt with remotely, either by video link or telephone.
-At Shakespeare Martineau, it is business as usual.
+At Shakespeare Martineau, it is also business as usual.
 We are able to work from home and still deal with your case, and that can also include making an urgent application to the court if needed.

 If you are in a situation where you feel you are being blocked from reaching a sensible outcome, our highly experienced team are able to assist – contact a member of your local family team.

 For legal support in relation to any other matter, get in touch with your team today

 From inspirational SHMA Talks to informative webinars, we have lots of educational and entertaining content for life and business visit SHMA® ON DEMAND.